What does it actually take to win a hackathon?

 AI has raised the floor AND the ceiling.
 Basic prototypes are easier to build, which means judges expect more.
 Winners now deliver what would have been week-long projects.

-Build your AI toolkit across categories: code generation (Cursor, Copilot), full-stack building (Bolt, Lovable), UI creation (v0), documentation (Ainna), and general assistance (Claude, ChatGPT).
+Build your AI toolkit across four categories: product discovery (Ainna), code generation (Cursor, Copilot), full-stack building (Bolt, Lovable), and general assistance (Claude, ChatGPT).
 Know your tools BEFORE the hackathon.

-• Code in IDE: Cursor, GitHub Copilot, Codeium—AI assistance while you type
+• Code in IDE: Cursor, GitHub Copilot - AI assistance while you type

-• Design assets: Midjourney, DALL-E, Figma AI—visuals and mockups
+• Design assets: Midjourney, Figma AI - visuals and mockups

 Practice with your tools before the hackathon.
 Discovering how Bolt works during the event wastes precious time.
 Have your accounts set up and workflows rehearsed.